 This is the one where despite whatever chaos or confusion you are facing, you hold your ground with conviction and wholeheartedly know your worth.

 Struggling with self-doubt?
 Head over to CreativeLive and sign up for the How to Break the Habit of Self-Doubt online course by the amazing Mel Robbins.
 I have completed this course myself and I got so much out of it!
 Read my course review post to see how it can benefit you.

 This one isn’t so much a technique as a way to live your life.
 This is a way to just be.

-I’ll confess I added this point at the last-minute after watching an episode of Marie TV by the amazing Marie Forleo.
-Her guest was Bonnie Ware the writer of The Top 5 Regrets of Dying.
-Marie talks with Bonnie about the first two regrets in the interview and you can head over to Bonnie’s site for all five.
+I’ll confess I added this point at the last minute after watching an episode of Marie TV by the amazing Marie Forleo.
+Her guest was Bonnie Ware the writer of The Top 5 Regrets of the Dying.
+Marie talks with Bonnie about the first two regrets in the interview.

 I’m happy to be writing this post, I’m happy for all the amazing people in my life.
 I’m happy for my fur child assistant who’s asleep on the floor next to me keeping me company as I type this.

 Have a happy day everyone.
 Remember no handing over your consent.
-Stop feeling inferior.
+Stop feeling inferior or insecure.
 Be your amazing, talented and happy self for all the world to see!

 If you enjoyed this post, please share it with your friends via the social media buttons below.
 It might just make someone’s day. 🙂